-Since 1943, AMTA has been working to advance the profession while providing our members with the strongest benefits.
+Since 1943, the American Massage Therapy Association (AMTA) has been working to advance the massage therapy profession while providing our members with the strongest benefits.
 Here's a timeline documenting key milestones in AMTA's history.

 - August 16, 1943 – Postgraduate class of College of Swedish Massage in Chicago met in an open forum, decided to form a new professional association called the American Association of Masseurs and Masseuses (AAMM).
 Basis of Pledge of membership was commitment to service, ethical practice and the massage therapy profession.

 - 1946 – AAMM organization formalized, adopted constitution and bylaws, stating, “The purpose of this association is to foster the spirit of cooperation, the exchange of ideas and techniques among its members, and to advance the science of massage so as to merit the respect and confidence of all people, and benefit mankind.”

 - 1949 – Began official efforts to help legitimize massage therapy through state laws.
 Massage Registration Act created as model law for states to register legitimate massage therapists.

 - 1958 – Name changed to American Massage & Therapy Association (AM&TA)

 1960 – Incorporated as a non-profit organization and Code of Ethics developed.